Sandy Petersen

 Carl Sanford Joslyn "Sandy" Petersen (born September 16, 1955) is an American game designer.
 He worked at Chaosium, contributing to the development of RuneQuest and creating the acclaimed and influential horror role-playing game Call of Cthulhu.
 He later joined id Software where he worked on the development of the Doom franchise and Quake.
 As part of Ensemble Studios, Petersen subsequently contributed to the Age of Empires franchise.

 Biography

 Petersen was born in St. Louis, Missouri and developed a love for dinosaurs at age 3.
 He studied zoology at Brigham Young University and later attended the University of California, Berkeley, majoring in entomology.

+Petersen started role-playing when TSR first released Dungeons & Dragons, playing the first edition with friends in 1974.
+In 1978, when RuneQuest was published by Chaosium, Sandy switched to RuneQuest as his primary game, instead.

+Career

+Over a career spanning more than four decades, he has served as author, designer, developer, or producer on more than 100 published games, with combined sales exceeding 36 million copies.
+Widely regarded as the founder of Lovecraftian gaming, he is credited with inventing a substantial portion of the established canon within the modern Cthulhu Mythos.

+He has received more than 70 industry awards, including induction into the Origins Game Designer Hall of Fame, and was voted “Favorite Designer” in the 1994 Gamer’s Choice Awards—an honor given annually to a single recipient selected by fan vote.

 Work

 Chaosium

+After a friend encouraged Petersen to write to Greg Stafford with ideas for new RuneQuest material, the two quickly became friends.
+In 1980, Sandy’s first publication, the Gateway Bestiary, was released.
+This RuneQuest bestiary featured a section on giant insects—reflecting his graduate studies in entomology—as well as a section on Lovecraftian monsters, marking the first appearance of Lovecraft creatures in any role-playing game.

+Between 1979 and 1981, Petersen wrote or contributed to numerous Chaosium publications, including substantial collaboration with Greg Stafford on the seminal Trollpak for RuneQuest.

 Petersen became a full-time staff member at Chaosium in 1982.
 His interest for role-playing games and H. P. Lovecraft were fused when he became principal author of Chaosium's game Call of Cthulhu, published 1981, and many scenarios and background pieces thereafter.

 He authored several critically acclaimed RuneQuest supplements for Avalon Hill and Games Workshop.
 Petersen served as co-designer for West End Games's Ghostbusters role-playing game.
+When developing the Ghostbusters game, Sandy created an influential innovation still widely used in tabletop role-playing games: the “dice pool.”

+Between 1981 and 1988 Petersen is credited in more than 50 publications by Chaosium: he was involved to some extent in almost every game release by Chaosium during those years.
+His main areas of focus however, were Call of Cthulhu and RuneQuest.